 Continued from Flanagan Family: 1882-1902.
 During this period, seven of the nine Flanagans die and one is institutionalized.
 Our grandmother Catherine (later known to all as “Kitty Mom”) is the only one to thrive.
 It seems like a divine challenge to her resiliency, that shortly after the last of her family disappears, her 44 y.o. husband succumbs to a botched surgery.
 (Summaries by family member and links to more detailed stories can be found on Mad in Pursuit.)

 Construction of the vast Louisiana Purchase Exposition is under way in Forest Park.
 According to family lore, MOSES M FLANAGAN, who is a foreman at a planing mill, contributes his talents.
 The Flanagans prosper.

-MOSES and MAGGIE are able to purchase a home at 4221a Farlin Av, in north St. Louis.
+MOSES and MAGGIE rent a home at 4221a Farlin Avenue, in north St. Louis.
 It has five rooms and a bath for their family of nine.

 Apr 5.
 MOSES’ brother JEREMIAH FLANAGAN dies in Chicago, leaving a wife Bridget and two sons.
 (This becomes relevant later.)